SteveThorpeTM/gulp-md5-thing/README.md

 	    'arg' may have any or all of the following properties :
-			'size'      : A number representing the number of characters from the md5 hash string to be used in the filename 'separator' : A custom separator between the filename and the md5 hash ( e.g. '', '_', '---' ) 'md5info'   : A reference to a dictionary which will be populated with an entry for each filename processed during execution
+			'size'      : A number representing the number of characters from the md5 hash string to be used in the filename 'separator' : A custom separator between the filename and the md5 hash ( e.g. '', '_', '---' ) 'inject'    : A string 'search and replace' token.
+							If provided, and if the token string is present in the file it will be replaced with the md5 hash, calulated on the file's contents before the hash is injected.
+		    'md5info'   : A reference to a dictionary which will be populated with an entry for each filename processed during execution.
 			              	Each entry will contain the following properties after execution:
 						   		'hash'           : The md5 hash created (truncated if 'size' was specified) 'hashedfilename' : The new filename with md5 hash inserted 'hashedfilepath' : The new filepath with md5 hash inserted

 	Default: If arg is omitted a full 32 character md5 hash is used and the separator is '-'